oktadev/okta-blog/_source/_posts/2021-11-22-full-stack-java.md

 Click **Save changes** to continue.

 **NOTE**: Want to have all these steps automated for you?
 Vote for [this issue](https://github.com/auth0/auth0-cli/issues/351) in the Auth0 CLI project.

+> Want to use Okta for your identity provider?
+That's possible too!
+See [JHipster's documentation](https://www.jhipster.tech/security/#okta).

 ### Run Your JHipster App with Auth0